scottish-government-design-system/designsystem.gov.scot/styles/images/index.md

 ## Accessibility

-Images must always be supported with text alternatives which are descriptive of the information they present.
-Alternative text is read out by screen readers for users with visual impairments and where an image does not load.
-Text should never be included as part of the image as this will not be read out by screen readers or translated by automated translators.
+Images must always be supported with text alternatives which are descriptive of the purpose of the image.
+Alternative text is read out by screen readers and where an image does not load.
+Avoid using text as part of the image as this will not be read out by screen readers or translated by automated translators.
+If it is unavoidable the the alternative text should contain all the text in the image.
+Keep alternative text succinct.
+Do not lead with 'Image of...', 'Photo of...' etc. The screen reader will announce that this is an image so including that text is unnecessary.

-W3C gives guidance on [how to make images accessible](#).